StockManagementLabs/atum-stock-manager-for-woocommerce/README.md

 🚀 [Product Levels - Bill Of Materials Management](https://stockmanagementlabs.com/addons/atum-product-levels/)

 A bill of materials (also known as a BOM or bill of material) is a broad list of items, product parts, raw materials, assemblies, and other components mandatory to create a product.
 Even the guidance or direction needed for preparation is understood to be part of BOM.
 We interpret the bill of materials as the recipe for creating a final product.
-To start a manufacturing process, every entrepreneur no matter what trade has to start by establishing a bill of materials (BOM).
+To start a manufacturing process, every entrepreneur, no matter what trade, has to start by establishing a bill of materials (BOM).

 The current version of Product Levels introduces the first two levels of BOM.
-ATUM inventory management for WooCommerce lets you set company’s Raw Materials and Product Parts.
+ATUM inventory management for WooCommerce lets you set the company’s Raw Materials and Product Parts.
 Retailers, distributors, wholesalers, standard manufacturers, or any other businesses that need to take complete control over their growth will find this premium add-on irreplaceable.
-Our experienced team of developers and designers bring new features on monthly basis.
+Our experienced team of developers and designers brings new features monthly.
 Many other components of the manufacturing process are still to come.
 Read the full list of currently included functions below.

 🚀 [Multi-Inventory for WooCommerce](https://stockmanagementlabs.com/addons/atum-multi-inventory/)

 WooCommerce, as the most popular WordPress e-commerce solution, did not include an option for business selling from different warehouses or using several suppliers.
 Up until now, shop owners have had a choice to either find a 3rd party solution or to have one built specifically for their site.
 Neither solution is ideal unless the shop has a significant budget to cover the cost.

 ATUM’s Multi-Inventory premium add-on is trying to remove the above issues and brings advanced features for a fracture of the cost charged by 3rd party service.
-Now you, as a shop owner have the option to add as many inventory records per product as your business needs.
+Now you, as a shop owner, can add as many inventory records per product as your business needs.
 What is even better, the system is trying to push the editing boundaries far beyond the usual standard.
 Scroll below to find out about all existing and soon to come features or even try the demo FREE of charge.

 🚀 [ATUM Export Pro Premium Add-on](https://stockmanagementlabs.com/addons/atum-export-pro/)